shellynagar27/Consumer-Goods---Ad-Hoc-Analysis/README.md

 # AtliQ Hardware Ad Hoc Insights
+I built this project by following the [Codebasics SQL Course] (https://codebasics.io/courses/sql-beginner-to-advanced-for-data-professionals)
 ## About Company
 AtliQ Hardware (Imaginary Company) is a global leader in hardware manufacturing, offering a diverse range of products across three main categories: peripherals & accessories, personal computers, and network storage.
 Our customer base is broadly classified into three groups: retailers, direct consumers, and distributors.